-- Students must notify the L&C Graduate Registrar’s Office if they change their degree or program objective.
+- Students must notify the L&C CAS Registrar’s Office if they change their degree or program objective.
 An evaluation of prior credit is required whenever a student changes his or her degree/major/program objective.

 - All classes that students take must apply directly toward their declared degree or program objective.
 If a student drops a class or takes a class that does not apply to his or her degree or program objective, the student will be responsible for any overpayment that is due to the VA.

-- Students must report to Lewis & Clark College Graduate Registrar’s Office any changes in their enrollment status.
+- Students must report to Lewis & Clark College CAS Registrar’s Office any changes in their enrollment status.

 - Students must maintain a minimum 2.00 GPA each term they are certified for VA education benefits, along with the requirements listed below, in order to meet satisfactory academic standing.
 Please note the following:

 a) A CAS student who earns a GPA lower than 2.0 after having earned a GPA lower than 2.0 for three consecutive semesters or after having been on warning or probation for three consecutive semesters will be suspended.
 Please see the CAS College Catalog policies regarding Academic Standing for more information.
 Please notify Lewis & Clark College CAS Registrar’s Office if mitigating circumstances are a factor.